Khailas12/To-Do-App-using-REST-API-Flask/README.md

 A simple one following Flask RESTful Docs

-This is a very own basic one follwing offical docs from https://flask-restful.readthedocs.io/en/latest/quickstart.html
+This is a very own basic one following the offical docs from https://flask-restful.readthedocs.io/en/latest/quickstart.html